danvoulez/LogLineOS/docs/PROMPTPAD_VISION.md

 PromptPad is the conceptual front-end for interacting with LogLine workflows.
 It unifies command execution, log viewing, and AI assistance in a single interface.

+This interface is powered by the `ui_runtime/` engine, which renders `.logline` contracts directly in the browser.
+The `gateway/` module provides a universal entry point for all tenants.

 **Key concepts**

 1. **Unified Input** – one text box accepts both natural language queries and workflow commands.